metosin/komponentit/README.md

     - Keep reference of the intitial state, then `(not= @state initial-state)`
   - If it has errors
 - "Separation of concerns" ?

+### The Bad Parts

+- Context schemas.
+If validation of field a depends on field b.
+Schema doesn't support this.
+It's possible to create schema using function...
 - `:after-change`, function which is called after changes.
 It is called with: form-state, current value and previous values.
   - Can be used to e.g. detect if field `:x` is changed and set value of field `:y` based on `:x` value.
   - "When this type is selected from selectbox, the value of name field should be set to name of type"